“Here to their bosom mother earth, take back in peace what thou has given, and, all that is of heavenly birth, God in peace recall to heaven.”

 Support: Hez doesn’t try to stand up to the sheriff.
 Doing so is foolish and probably pointless.

-He does, however, derive some satisfaction from hooking a hand under Strickland’s arm while attention is occupied on the nightborn, and throwing her to an undisclosed location.
+He does, however, derive some satisfaction from hooking a hand under Stratton’s arm while attention is occupied on the nightborn, and throwing her to an undisclosed location.

 He locks eyes with his sire and coughs, looking abashed.

-GM: Strickland might start to say something.
+GM: Stratton might start to say something.
 Yell something.

 Then she’s barely audible as her thrown form hurls through the night sky.